 - Please note that these prerequisites may be fulfilled after acceptance to the APHP but before matriculation to the Program in Public Health

 - Check out this list of the courses that can count towards the biology and math/stats requirement: APHP Prerequisite Options Note: this spreadsheet contains two sheets: one for biology and one for math/stats.

 - Reach out to firstname.lastname@example.org with any questions about prerequisites

 - Two references who can speak to your qualities in a letter of support (one must be academic)

 - A .pdf outlining how you have completed or plan to complete the prerequisites (download a template here)

 - Transcripts that include grades through fall quarter of your 3rd year

 - $95 Application Fee *If you are concerned about paying the application fee, contact Global Health Studies.

 - Select students will be invited to a 30-minute interview.

-- The mandatory in-person interview day will be held on both Wednesday, April 20 and Friday, April 22, 2022 on the Chicago campus.
+- The mandatory in-person interview day will be held in April 2023.